10.1. Empirical Distributions#

 Before going further, let’s make sure that the numbers on the axes make sense.
 The probability of each face is 1/6, which is 16.67% when rounded to two decimal places.
 The width of each bin is 1 unit.
 So the height of each bar is 16.67% per unit.
 This agrees with the horizontal and vertical scales of the graph.

 The distribution above consists of the theoretical probability of each face.
-It is not based on data.
+It is called a probability distribution and is not based on observed data.
 It can be studied and understood without any dice being rolled.

 Empirical distributions, on the other hand, are distributions of observed data.
 They can be visualized by empirical histograms.